-The below charts of gearbox oil condition clearly indicate how quickly the RH readings increased to almost 100% immediately upon return to service following a routine oil change.
+The data analysis in the below charts of gearbox oil condition within the lubrication system clearly indicate how quickly the RH readings increased to almost 100% immediately upon return to service following a routine oil change.

-As the gearbox was in operation, the correlation between water-in-oil and gearbox wear was significant.
+As the gearbox was in operation, the correlation between water-in-oil and gearbox wear in the oil circuit was significant.
 Upon return to service, the gearbox could have incurred some type of immediate damage due to water ingress.

-When the oil was flushed, the RH within the gearbox began to return (and continued to drop) to acceptable operating levels.
+When the lubricating oils were flushed, the RH within the gearbox began to return (and continued to drop) to acceptable operating levels.

 Had this not been discovered at the early stage it was by the sensor’s analytics, “free” water could have led to the water eventually separating and settling at the bottom of the sump.
 This type of issue can cause a lot of challenges in how to remove the water, as typical approaches, for example, using desiccant breathers, would not allow the water trapped at the bottom of the sump to escape.

-As the Client would not have known about this condition by following a traditional lab oil analysis program, the outcome could have been a damage mechanism forming in the gearbox, leading to a potentially significant unplanned downtime event, increased maintenance cost and further loss of operating revenue.
+As the Client would not have known about this condition by following a traditional lab oil analysis program, the outcome could have been a damage mechanism forming in the gearbox through mechanical wear that would lead to poor reliability, a potentially significant unplanned downtime event, increased maintenance cost and further loss of operating revenue.